Sunday, May 19, 2024

 That’s from a stool in our hotel, but you can also see them all on sorts of tourist souvenirs, as well as plastic ducks floating in the Bachle.
 I had no idea what they stand for; luckily, I’m married to one very smart women, who informed me that they’re actually symbolic of the cherries on top of the Schwarzwalder Kirshtorte we had for lunch two days in a row.

 Who knew?
 Good thing Loraine was around to inform me.
-Even better that I never did end up stepping into a Bachle, which means we get to stay married to each other.
+It's even better that I never did end up stepping into a Bachle, which means we get to stay married to each other.

 8-)